etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

         ...

-Not only you'd have to implement less magic methods, the ABC harness ensures that all mandatory protocol methods are in place.
+Not only we'd have to implement less magic methods, the ABC harness ensures that all mandatory protocol methods are in place.

 Type checks